 Best war movies of all time

-This is all to say that for millennia, there has been a fascination with war—both the waging of it and the recounting of its stories.
+For millennia, there has been a fascination with war—both the waging of it and the recounting of its stories.
 Since the start of civilization, people have engaged in war and recounted conflicts through oral, visual, and written storytelling.
 The 20th century saw this type of storytelling evolve into motion pictures.
 In fact, one of the earliest films ever made, 1915's "Birth of a Nation," was about the Civil War and subsequent Reconstruction.
 Even before making that controversial film, director D.W.
 Griffith had made numerous one-reelers centered on the events of the Civil War.

-While some war films emphasize the inhumanity of battle, others focus on the valiant heroes carrying out their patriotic duties.
+More than 100 years after "Birth of a Nation" reached the silver screen, filmmakers are still mining battlegrounds—old, new, and even fictional—for material.
+Alex Garland's 2024 hit movie "Civil War" takes place in a fictional U.S. conflict, while his next release, "Warfare," is set during the Iraq War of the 2000s.
+Though some war films emphasize the inhumanity of battle, others focus on the valiant heroes carrying out their patriotic duties.
 There are also films that take another approach by focusing on how war can influence the lives of civilians or soldiers who've returned home.
 When taken as a whole, the genre leaves no psychological or physical stone unturned.
 In other words, if it's been done in battle, it's probably been reproduced on screen.

 Stacker compiled data on all war movies to come up with a Stacker score—a weighted index split evenly between IMDb and Metacritic scores.
 To qualify, the film had to be listed as "war" on IMDb, have a Metascore, and have at least 2,500 IMDb user votes.
 Ties were broken by votes.
 Every film on the list has been considered according to the cinematic history and development of the genre.
-Click through to see which films made the cut.
+Read on to see which films made the cut.

 #50.
 City of Life and Death (2009)